Top Democrats pull out of White House meeting after Trump attack

 "Given that the president doesn't see a deal between Democrats and the White House, we believe the best path forward is to continue negotiating with our Republican counterparts in Congress instead," Schumer, D-N.Y., and Pelosi said in a statement.
 "Rather than going to the White House for a show meeting that won't result in an agreement, we've asked Leader McConnell and Speaker Ryan to meet this afternoon."

-A spokeswoman for Speaker Paul Ryan, R-Wis., said there were no changes in his schedule to announce.
+Ryan and McConnell said the path to any agreement must go through Trump and the White House.

+"Democrats are putting government operations, particularly resources for our men and women on the battlefield, at great risk by pulling these antics," Ryan and McConnell said in a joint statement of their own.
+"There is a meeting at the White House this afternoon, and if Democrats want to reach an agreement, they will be there."

 Congress faces a Dec.
-8 deadline to pass stopgap legislation to keep the government open and a slew of other unfinished legislation.
+8 deadline to pass stopgap legislation to keep the government open and faces a slew of other unfinished legislation, including hurricane aid and funding for children's health.

-Trump is still seeking his first big legislative win in Congress, and his attack on Democrats came as his marquee tax bill faced turbulence as well.
-The White House and top GOP leaders have work to do to get their tax bill in shape before a hoped-for vote later this week.
-Party deficit hawks pressed for a "backstop" mechanism to limit the risk of a spiral in the deficit, even as defenders of small business pressed for more generous treatment.

-On a separate track from taxes is a multi-layered negotiation over several issues.
-Hoped-for increases for the Pentagon and domestic agencies are at the center, but a host of other issues are in the mix as well.
+It was hoped the White House meeting might lay a foundation to keep the government running and set a path for a year-end spending package to give both the Pentagon and domestic agencies relief from a budget freeze.
+A host of issues, including treatment of immigrants brought illegally to the U.S. as children, were on the table.

 A temporary spending bill expires Dec.
 8, and another is needed to prevent a government shutdown.
 Hurricane aid weighs in the balance, and Democrats are pressing for legislative protections for immigrants known as "Dreamers," even as conservative Republicans object to including the issue in the crush of year-end business.

-Note: This article was published today at 10:39 a.m.
-Updated today at 1:25 p.m.